Learn How Much Silver You Can Sell Without Reporting

 Another exception applies to certain types of silver bullion.
 If you sell silver bullion that is considered a "low premium" item, meaning it was sold for a price that is not much higher than the current silver spot price, you do not need to report the sale.
 However, if you sell silver bullion that is considered a "high premium" item, such as rare or collectible coins, you will need to report the sale regardless of the sales price.

-See also Money Metals Exchange Legit Reviews
+See also Money Metals Exchange Hours and Contact Information

 It is important to note that these exceptions only apply to federal reporting requirements.
 Some states may have their own reporting requirements for silver sales, so it is important to check the laws in your state before selling silver.